-- (1) The Fund's adviser has contractually agreed to limit the management fees paid by the Fund to 0.12% for the period from February 1, 2021 through January 31, 2022.
-This contractual limitation may be terminated during this period only by the Fund's Board of Trustees, and will automatically terminate upon termination of the Investment Advisory Agreement between the Fund and Sterling Capital Management LLC ("Sterling Capital"). - (2) The Fund's adviser has contractually agreed to waive its fees, pay Fund operating expenses, and/or reimburse the Fund to the extent that Total Annual Fund Operating Expenses (other than acquired fund fees and expenses, interest, taxes, and extraordinary expenses) for the Fund's Institutional Shares, exceed 0.50% of the Institutional Shares' average daily net assets for the period from February 1, 2021 through January 31, 2022.
+(1) The Fund's adviser has contractually agreed to limit the management fees paid by the Fund to 0.12% for the period from February 1, 2021 through January 31, 2022.
+This contractual limitation may be terminated during this period only by the Fund's Board of Trustees, and will automatically terminate upon termination of the Investment Advisory Agreement between the Fund and Sterling Capital Management LLC ("Sterling Capital").

+(2) The Fund's adviser has contractually agreed to waive its fees, pay Fund operating expenses, and/or reimburse the Fund to the extent that Total Annual Fund Operating Expenses (other than acquired fund fees and expenses, interest, taxes, and extraordinary expenses) for the Fund's Class A Shares, exceed 0.75% of the Class A Shares' average daily net assets and, for the Fund's Class C Shares, exceed 1.50% of the Class C Shares' average daily net assets for the period from February 1, 2021 through January 31, 2022.
 This contractual limitation may be terminated during this period only by the Fund's Board of Trustees, and will automatically terminate upon termination of the Investment Advisory Agreement between the Fund and Sterling Capital.